 - The whole school code of conduct

-- The Behaviour for learning policy clear states that children need to take responsibility for their actions and embeds the idea of consequences.
+- The Behaviour for learning policy clearly states that children need to take responsibility for their actions and embeds the idea of consequences.

 - All incidents of racism/bullying are reported and acted upon immediately through the appropriate channels.

-- Regular fundraising events are initiated by school council and the pupil voice generally.
+- Regular fundraising events are initiated by the school council and the pupil’s voice generally.